Find Trade Colleges

 71% Freshmen Loans

-There are 466 students at MTI - Springfield, Missouri in total, 438 are full-time undergraduates.
+There are 438 full-time undergraduates at MTI - Springfield, Missouri, and 466 students altogether.
 The school has a student-to-faculty ratio of 14 to 1.

 Students who graduate from MTI - Springfield, Missouri with a bachelor’s degree make an average of $27,446 during the early years of their career after graduation.